Blog Layout

 Understanding Common Dental Emergencies

-• Toothache: A sudden, severe toothache is often a sign of an underlying issue such as an infection, abscess, or cavity.
-While some toothaches can be managed with over-the-counter pain relief, persistent or intense pain requires immediate attention.
+• Toothache: A sudden, severe toothache may indicate an infection, abscess, or cavity.
+While some discomfort can be managed at home, persistent or intense pain requires urgent dental care.

 • Chipped or Broken Teeth: Whether due to an accident or biting down on something hard, a chipped or broken tooth can be painful and unsightly.
 In some cases, the break may expose the tooth's nerve, leading to further complications.